-While shopping for a cooler, we look at a bunch of features like – construction quality, design of the cooler, portability, carrying options, available colors, and so on.
-But most important among all of these features is the ice retention capacity.
+While shopping for a cooler, we look at a bunch of features like – design, construction quality, carrying options, available colors, and so on.
+Among all these features, the ice retention capacity is the most important feature that you should look at first.
 This is everything when you go on an outdoor trip for a while.

 Ice retention simply means how long a cooler can keep ice frozen.
-The main reason for buying a cooler is to keep things cold for a longer time during an outdoor trip.
-Here in BestCoolersInfo, we reviewed a lot of coolers to help you find the best performing cooler for your regular camping trip.
+The main reason for buying a cooler is to keep things cold for a longer time during any outdoor trip.
+But, the question is, how to keep ice longer in a cooler?

-Modern coolers have included some specialized features that maximize ice life.
-These features include – good insulation, proper sealing gaskets, extra-thick walls, and more.
+Modern coolers have included some specialized features that maximize the ice life inside the cooler.
+These features include – thick insulation, tight sealing-gaskets, leakproof lid, and more.
 You will get some extra benefit on using these cooler but still, there’s something that you can do to maximize the ice retention time.

-This post will highlight some of our favorite ways keep ice longer in a cooler.
-You need to follow some tips before packing a cooler, during packing and camping trip.
-These will help you get better insulation even if you are using a non-brand cooler.
+In the following section, we will highlight some of our favorite ways to keep ice longer in a cooler.
+You need to follow these tips before packing a cooler, during packing and camping trip.
+These will help you get better insulation even if you are using a cheap and non-brand cooler.

 So, let’s get started.